Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 The Four Seasons Resort Hualalai is an exceptional luxury resort that offers world-class luxury amenities and services like a championship golf course, multiple swimming pools, a full-service spa, a fitness center, and various dining options.

-Most of the brand-name resorts in the Big Island are in the Waikoloa region, which is just 20 minutes north of Kona by car.
+Most brand-name resorts in the Big Island are in the Waikoloa region, which is just 20 minutes north of Kona by car.
 This is the most popular area with tourists and has the best white sand beaches, like Hapuna Beach and Mauna Kea Beach.

-Waikoloa Beach Marriott Resort & Spa is located in a prime location, just a short walk away from the beautiful Anaeho’omalu Bay.
+Waikoloa Beach Marriott Resort & Spa is in a prime location, just a short walk from the beautiful Anaeho’omalu Bay.
 It has a huge outdoor pool area and a beachfront to enjoy stunning sunsets after your island excursions.

 Westin Hapuna Beach Resort is a luxurious resort located on the beautiful Kohala Coast that offers guests easy access to the stunning Hapuna Beach, which is among the top beaches in Hawaii.